chung-v/annual-leave-tracker-api/README.md

 9. Install the required packages. <br>
 `pip install -r requirements.txt`

-10. Create all database tables defined in the application.
+10. Create all database tables defined in the application. <br>
 `flask db create`

-11. Run the application.
+11. Run the application. <br>
 `flask run`

 ## R1 Explain the problem that this app will solve, and explain how this app solves or addresses the problem.